MCP

 CapabilityWhat the assistant can doExamples

-Agent runs & tracesInspect runs, span trees, latency, token cost, tool calls, and failure modes.list_agent_runs, get_agent_run, get_run_metrics, get_token_cost_breakdown, get_top_failure_modes
+Agent runs & tracesInspect runs, span trees, latency, token cost, tool calls, and failure modes; record feedback on a run.list_agent_runs, get_agent_run, get_run_metrics, get_token_cost_breakdown, submit_run_feedback

 IssuesRead detected issues, their root cause, timeline, affected users, and failing tools; change status.list_issues, get_issue_details, get_issue_members, set_issue_status